Your time back at home not going how you expected?

 There could be a number of things affecting you and your wellbeing:

 - you're missing your friends or boy/girlfriend from university

 - you have to go back to working and paying bills

 - your friends and family don't really 'get' your new life

 - a lot has changed in the last year (even if you've been home now and again)

 You're not alone

 What's important to remember is that you can't let others impact your experience or how you're feeling.
 You're going to be home for at least a couple of months, so you need to try to make this period as positive as possible.

 It can be made even more difficult to deal with if you feel like everyone is loving life back at home, but be assured that isn't true.
 Students all over the country, maybe even your friends, are feeling this way because it's such a big change and takes a lot of getting used to.

-When you first moved to Sheffield, it might have taken you only 2 or 3 weeks to miss home, and it might only take a couple of days to realise why you left.
+When you first moved to university, it might have taken you only 2 or 3 weeks to miss home and it might only take a couple of days to realise why you left.
 Keep reminding yourself that it's not permanent and that you need to make the most of the situation whilst you can - before you know it, you'll be back at uni and will have LOTS of things to keep you busy.